• About

 However, most signs in Belgrade will have both the Cyrillic and Latin versions of the word on them, sometimes even having the English written underneath!

-22. Visiting Belgrade in the summer is a great choice
+18. Belgrade in the summer

 If you plan to visit Belgrade, I would definitely recommend visiting in the summer months.